CMYK, RGB, & Spot Colors

 When you print with extremely small dots, and varying amounts of transparent ink, you can create just about any color.
 The dots are so tiny that the eye blends the colors together.

 Let’s take a look at the image below.
 If you look at the left side of that image, you can see that it looks like a typical photograph.
 If you look at the image on the right (zoomed in very closely), you’ll see that the detail of the eye illustrates the use of tiny dots to make up this image.
 This was printed using nothing but the colors cyan, magenta, yellow and black.

 Now that we have a good idea of how 4 color process printing is done, let’s quickly touch on what “Spot Color Printing” is.

 Spot Color/Spot Printing/Offset Printing

-These are all terms for printing pure, hand selected colors, one color at a time, ot trying to blend them like in realistic photos that use CMYK printing.
+These are all terms for printing pure, hand-selected colors, one color at a time, not trying to blend them like in realistic photos that use CMYK printing.
 This method is typically more affordable since professional printers (not to be confused with a printer in your home or office) often charge on a per-ink basis.

-Now that we have be basics of printing and inks down.
-Do the color, images and text you see on your phone, TV or computer work the same way?
+Now that we have the basics of printing and inks down, do the color, images, and text you see on your phone, TV, or computer work the same way?

 Welcome to RGB.

 B – Blue